metrorailings/OwlBlog/content/posts/2022-circa-millions-week-3-predictions.md

 ***

-It's hard not to overreact to what happened recently, but it looks to me that these Lions  have truly transformed on identity, at least on offense.
-Not only is the rushing game so much more potent, Jared Goff is actually throwing the ball further down the field than expected.
-Ben Johnson has truly transformed this unit into something capable.
+It's hard not to overreact to what happened recently, but it looks to me that these Lions  have truly evolved, at least on offense.
+Not only is the rushing game so much more proficient, Jared Goff is actually throwing the ball further down the field than expected.
+Ben Johnson has renovated this unit into one of the more capable outfits in the league today.

+Minnesota is undergoing its own renovation too, especially on defense.
+Under Ed Donatell, it seems pretty clear these Vikings are committed much more to defensing the pass.
+Unfortunately, that may backfire against them against this renewed Detroit ground game.
+On top of that, Minnesota has issues in coverage, particularly spacing - that plays well for Goff should he need to connect with Amon-Ra St. Brown.